cwcyau/hdruk-phd-handbook/course_docs/programme/year1.md

 Identifying a research project that you will dedicate three years of your life towards can be challenging.
 You will be supported by your university and HDRUK in these efforts through a number of activities in the first year to help you with this.
 [See more information on choosing your PhD](phd-choice.md).

 Continuation of your funding support from HDRUK beyond Year 1 is dependent only on successfully developing a credible thesis project.
 There is no coursework or exams.

-## Induction

-The two-day induction meeting at the start of your studies is an opportunity for all HDRUK staff and students to meet each other for the first time.
-It will cover a range of scientific and administrative matters, including overviews of HDRUK's priority research themes and data-resources, and how to make the most of students' opportunities to connect with like-minded students, across the programme and on other programmes within their home unversities.
-We will also begin to start cohort development activities to ensure you keep networked as a group throughout your studies.

-<span style="color: blue;">**Post-induction checklist:** </span>

-1. You should be provided with an HDRUK e-mail address,
-2. You should get access to the HDRUK PhD Slack channel,
-3. You should be given permission to access the HDRUK Box file service.
-4. Information about the HDRUK Expenses system.

-Contact the Programme Team (phd@hdruk.ac.uk) if you do not receive any of this information.

 ## University-based activities